MManoah/lol-summoner-icon-changer/README.md

 # League of Legends Hidden Summoner Icon Changer

-This little application make from Python using tkinter and the Riot LCU API allows you to change your summoner icon to the hidden chibi icons
+This little application made from Python using tkinter and the Riot LCU API allows you to change your summoner icon to the hidden chibi icons

 ## Built With